 It is becoming more and more important to know that the food we’re feeding our families is as healthy as possible.
 That’s why homegrown gardens are making a popular comeback.
 The best part is that homegrown food simply tastes better than what you would buy at the store.

-If you’re starting a garden this year for the first time or your garden didn’t do as well as you had hoped last year, a few time-tested tips may come in handy.
-A home garden is easy to start and doesn’t require as much effort as you may think to keep it growing strong.
-Following a few simple steps will ensure you’re enjoying tasty homegrown veggies in no time.
+If you are starting a garden this year for the first time, or your garden didn’t do as well as you had hoped last year, a few time-tested tips may come in handy.
+A home garden is easy to start and does not require as much effort as you may think to keep it growing strong.
+Following a few simple steps will enable you and your family to enjoy tasty, homegrown veggies in no time.

-Location is key.
+Location, location, location.
 Most vegetable plants do best in full sunlight.
-Find a location that gets at least six hours of direct sun every day if possible.
+If possible, find a location that gets at least six hours of direct sun every day.
 In order to ensure the best sun exposure to all of your plants, place the tallest ones on the north or west side so they don’t shade the smaller plants.

-Water wisely.
 For most plants, an inch of water a week, including rainfall, is plenty.
 The most efficient way to irrigate is by using a soaker hose.
-They deliver water slowly and on target, allowing the roots time to absorb the moisture.
+These hoses deliver water slowly and on target, allowing the roots time to absorb the moisture.
 Automatic timers are another way to water with ease.

-If you put these tips into practice, you’ll get your garden off to a great start and enjoy a fruitful season.
+If you put these tips into practice, you will give your garden a great start and enjoy a fruitful season.
 What other tips do you have?
 Be sure to pin this for later!